-Designed to provide the technical and aesthetic tools needed for the production of music for motion pictures and video, this course focuses on the artistic issues as well as the mechanics of matching sounds with a visual counterpart.
-(Same as MUSIC 129).
+Designed to provide the technical and aesthetic tools needed for the production of music for motion pictures and video.
+Focuses on the artistic issues as well as the mechanics of matching sounds with a visual counterpart (Same as MUSIC-129).